lnnchau/mlops-lyrics-lm/journal.md

 Just a bit of a rant.
 Maybe I'm a true real morning person.
 It's not even 10PM now yet I'm keeping doing wacky stuffs -.-

 ### 11/5/2023
+- Had way too many problems trying to package everything via BentoML.
+Should always remeber to specify `models` param when initiate the service.
+It's optional param but very important since it lets BentoML know which model to package
+- It seems deploying to AWS Lambda is not feasible, so for now the pipeline would be as follows:
+    1. Fetch new model version: This task checks if there's any new registered model.
+If yes, the pipeline continues
+    2. Select model: For now, this task compare the PPL (metric) of new models and existing production model (if any) to find the version with the best score
+    3. Import model: This task imports selected model to BentoML
+    4. Build Bento: This task builds a production-ready Bento.
+Bento 🍱 is a file archive with all the source code, models, data files and dependency configurations required for running a user-defined bentoml.
+Service, packaged into a standardized format.
+The built Bento would be saved in a mounted volume for later use.